LyfeOnEdge/appstore-workbench/readme.md

 Uses the switchbru/4TU team's site as a backend for image and package downloads.

-One of the main goals of this app is to provide a homebrew management tool that doesn't require the switch to access the internet.
+One of the main goals of this app is to provide a homebrew management tool that doesn't require the Nintendo Switch / WiiU to access the internet.
 Especially useful for people who always keep their switch in airplane mode.

 #### Features:
  - Dynamic Search